Forbidding the subdivided claw as a subgraph or a minor: Long cycle

 If $G$ has no chords, then $G$ is a cycle with potential pendant edges at each vertex, which is a spiked necklace.
 If $G$ has exactly one chord, we may suppose without loss of generality that it is $u_0u_2$.
 If $G$ has pendant edges attached to at most two vertices of $C$, then $G$ satisfies \crefWithTheorem{smallG}.
 If $G$ has pendant edges at $u_1$, $u_3$, and at least one of $u_0$ or $u_2$, then $G$ has a $Y$ subgraph, a contradiction.
 If $G$ has pendant edges at $u_0$, $u_2$, and one of $u_1$ or $u_3$, then it is a spiked necklace with two $K_{1,1,0}$ beads and a $K_{1,1,1}$ bead.
 We may therefore assume that $G$ has two chords.

 Then $G$ has pendant edges attached to at most two vertices in $C$, otherwise $G$ has a $Y$.
 Thus, $G$ satisfies \crefWithTheorem{smallG}. \end{proof}

 We henceforth (for the rest of this section) assume that $k\ge 5$.
 Because $k \ge 5$, if we have a vee then there is a unique subpath of $C$ of length $2$ joining the endpoints of the vee.
 We say the middle vertex of this path is \emph{enclosed} by the vee, and the edges of this path are \emph{covered} by the vee.
 We can similarly define the enclosed vertex and covered edges for a $2$-chord.
+While vees do not cross $2$-chords or other vees, there may be multiple vees that cover the same pair of edges, and vees may cover the same pair of edges as a $2$-chord.